Fehmarn Belt fixed link: Bridge proposal

 Since 1963, the German island of Fehmarn has been connected to the mainland through the Fehmarn Sound Bridge.
 Since then, connection to the Danish island of Lolland has been provided by a regular ferry service across the strait.
 This started the discussion on a fixed link across the strait.
 By the late 1990s feasibility studies had been carried out for constructing a bridge.
 Ideas involved a bridge carrying both a four-lane motorway and two electrified rail tracks.
 This solution was for years regarded as the most likely scheme and detailed plans were drawn up.
 The Fehmarn Belt bridge was originally expected to be completed by 2018.

 However, in late 2010, after further feasibility studies, the Danish project planners declared that an immersed tunnel would instead present fewer construction risks and would cost about the same.
+The project's cost had grown to €7.4 billion after initially being estimated at €5.5 billion in 2007.

 The bridge would have been about 20 km long, comprising three cable-stayed spans.
 The four pillars in the substructure of the bridge would probably have been about 280 m tall, with vertical clearance about 65 m above sea level, allowing ocean-going ships to pass beneath it.
 The design of the bridge links was being carried out by the Dissing+Weitling company for its aesthetical features and by the COWI and Obermeyer companies for their civil engineering aspects.
 The proposed design would have carried four motorway lanes and two railway tracks.